Is Mobox (mbox) Dead?

 Will Mobox recover?

-Crash probability: 33%.
-Alert level: WARNING.
+Crash probability: 30%.
+Alert level: DISTRESS.
 Recovery signals are present based on ecosystem activity.

 Should I sell Mobox?